-Phone: 011-22426938, 22520242

-Fax: 011-22540655

-CENTRAL BOARD OF SECONDARY EDUCATION

-(An Autonomous Organisation under the Union Ministry of Human Resource Development Govt. of India) "SHIKSHA KENDRA", 2, COMMUNITY CENTRE, PREET VIHAR, DELHI - 110 301
+Phone: 011-22426938, 22520242 Fax: 011-22540655 CENTRAL BOARD OF SECONDARY EDUCATION (An Autonomous Organisation under the Union Ministry of Human Resource Development Govt. of India) "SHIKSHA KENDRA", 2, COMMUNITY CENTRE, PREET VIHAR, DELHI - 110 301 CBSE/AFF./CIRCULAR/2010 Circular No. 02 Dated: 13.10.2010 All the Heads of Schools Affiliated to the CBSE Subject: Campaign for controlling Dengue Dear Principal, - 1.

-CBSE/AFF./CIRCULAR/2010

-Circular No. 01

-Dated: 08.09.2010

-All the Heads of Schools

-Affiliated to the CBSE in Delhi.

-Subject: Campaign for controlling Dengue Dear Principal, - 1.
 Current reports indicate that the dreaded viral disease "dengue" may strike our country with unprecedented fury.
-In the city of Delhi alone, about 50 persons are affected daily.
-The figures are likely to go higher and are expected to peak in September/October.
-This is the time, when Commonwealth Games are to be conducted in Delhi.
+The figures are likely to go higher and are expected to peak in October.
 Control of dengue, especially in Delhi is therefore a national challenge.
 CBSE schools can play very significant and effective roles in meeting this national challenge. - 2.
 Dengue is a viral disease having no effective vaccine.
 It is spread through mosquitoes.
 Prevention and control of mosquito population is the easiest and most effective way to contain dengue.
 This year, intermittent rains and a warm humid weather have provided mosquitoes with ideal conditions to multiply. - 3.
 Wide and enthusiastic public participation is the key to success for any antivector campaign.
-To make this happen in Delhi, each student has to act as an "informed champion" of the anti-vector campaign.
-This will help us to instill the values of civic sense and societal commitment among school children apart from securing to them practical knowledge on issues of environment, sanitation, public health etc. All schools should therefore consider this challenge as an opportunity.
-4. The most important measures each school should take is to appoint a "nodal teacher" to organize various activities in the anti-vector campaign.
+To make this happen, each student has to act as an "informed champion" of the anti-vector campaign.
+This will help us to instill the values of civic sense and societal commitment among school children apart from securing to them practical knowledge on issues of environment, sanitation, public health etc. All schools should therefore consider this challenge as an opportunity. - 4.
+The most important measures each school should take is to appoint a "nodal teacher" to organize various activities in the anti-vector campaign.
 There should be at least one period every week earmarked for dengue awareness for every class.
 Schools can organize talks by entomologists, public health specialists on various aspects of the topic.
 Students can be encouraged to undertake projects on dengue or mosquito control as part of the study.
 There is lot of material available in newspapers, magazine and internet on the topic, which could be used for organizing debates, quiz competitions etc. Each student should be tasked to identify 4 to 5 breeding sites like coolers, plastic cups, uncovered water tanks, flower pots in schools, their respective homes, public places etc. Organizations working in schools like eco clubs, scouts, NCC etc could be increasingly involved in the campaign.
 The extent of participation of each student may be a benchmark for assessing the student's performance in extra curricular activities.
 Each school should forward a report of the campaign at the close of every fortnight.
-5. You are requested to take initiatives to spread awareness of the dreaded viral disease "Dengue" among teachers, students and parents of your school and encourage maximum public participation by joining the mass movement to control "Dengue" in the city of Delhi.
+5. You are requested to take initiatives to spread awareness of the dreaded viral disease "Dengue" among teachers, students and parents of your school and encourage maximum public participation by joining the mass movement to control "Dengue" in your city.